kampa133/dedyn/README.md

 - curl
 - dig
-- hostname should not contain FQDN
+- hostname

 ## what does it do

+- get hostname from fqdn and convert to lowercase
 - detects IPv6 adress and prefix
 - detects public IPv4
 - creates, updates and deletes A and AAAA records (delete = setting loopback adresses)